zigzap/zap/README.md

 ## 💪 Robust

 ZAP is **very robust**.
-In fact, it is so robust that I was confidently able to only work with in-memory data (RAM) in all my initial ZAP projects so far: 3 online research experiments.
+In fact, it is so robust that I was confidently able to only work with in-memory data (RAM) in all my ZAP projects so far: over 5 large online research experiments.
 No database, no file persistence, until I hit "save" at the end 😊.